NoahBakayou/Space-League/README.md

 ## Weapon Loadout System

-Our team would like to implement is the ability for the players to change their weapon loadout before entering the battle, similar to what I did in my 2D project.
-However, I don't think having players shoot and destroy each other while also having to play ball would work very well.
-Therefore, I would like to propose some alternative weapons:
+Our team would like to implement is the ability for the players to change their weapon loadout before entering the battle, which will offer a wide variety of playstyles and progressions.
+In the current implementation, the player can choose from the followings:

 - **Grappling hook**: the player have to aim and shoot the hook at the ball.
 If hit, it will grab and pull the ball toward the player.
 - **EMP missile**: aim and shoot at the enemy player.
 If hit, immobilized the player for a short amount of time.